van-damm/rest-api/README.md

 ## 💻 Technologies
 The example API will be implemented using Java and [Spring Boot](https://spring.io/projects/spring-boot).
 HTTP enables different features that include actions like GET, POST, PUT or DELETE; caching, redirection/forwarding and security.

+## 🚩 Installation
+Different dependencies have to be added for the new project to run.
+They include Web, JPA (Java Persistence API) and some kind of database service.